dpansica/webapp/README.md

 The web application expose an example bean implemented byt the class it.solutionsexmachina.webapp.actionbeans.ContactManager and it save a row of type it.solutionsexmachina.webapp.entities.Contact on the database if not present

-After starting the web application, the method ca be tested calling the [endpoint][endpoint]
+After starting the web application, the method ca be tested calling the [endpoint][endpoint] (POST)

-with the following body:
+with the following body request:

 ```sh
 {